 On another occasion.
 They were chased out of town by an angry mob after discovering that Che attempted the seduction of a married woman.

 Che’s clear vision of South America being a motley collection of separate nations changed.
-Now seeing it as a single entity that desperately needed a new direction into a continent-wide liberation strategy.
+Now see it as a single entity that desperately needed a new direction into a continent-wide liberation strategy.

 While they were visiting Chile’s primary source of income, the large open-pit copper mine at Chuquicamata.
 They met a homeless couple searching for mining work.
 Their communist leanings made an instant impression on Che.
 Also, as I said earlier in Chile.
 The “La Ponderosa” motorcycle broke down, leaving them no choice but to hitchhike the rest of their journey.